jmvanel/semantic_forms/scala/forms_play/README.md

 - 25   (HTML) : add component to enter a dbpedia URI ( use dbpedia lookup API )
 - 26   (HTML) : add component to enter an ordered RDF list
 - 27   (HTML) : add component to enter a choice (single or multiple) for owl:OneOf classes
+- 28 for each URI, display a summary of the resource (rdfs:label, foaf:name, etc, depending on what is present in instance and of the class) instead of the URI
+- 29 have a kind of merge in case of diverging modifications in the local endpoint and the original URI

 ..... etc etc ...